ibm-cloud-docs/messages-for-rabbitmq/learn-performance.md

 ## Monitoring your deployment

-{{site.data.keyword.messages-for-rabbitmq}} deployments offer an integration with the [{{site.data.keyword.cloud_notm}} Monitoring service](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-sysdig-monitoring) for basic monitoring of resource usage on your deployment.
+{{site.data.keyword.messages-for-rabbitmq}} deployments offer an integration with the [{{site.data.keyword.monitoringfull}} service](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-sysdig-monitoring) for basic monitoring of resource usage on your deployment.
 Many of the available metrics, like disk usage and IOPS, are presented to help you configure [autoscaling](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-autoscaling) on your deployment.
 Observing trends in your usage and configuring the autoscaling to respond to them can help alleviate performance problems before your databases become unstable due to resource exhaustion.

 ## RabbitMQ Memory Usage